Latvian Language Proficiency II

 7.5 credits cr.

 - Gå till denna sida på svenska webben

 The course covers the extended basics in Latvian grammar, pronunciation, morphology, syntax, oral and written language skills.
-No prior knowledge in the field is required.
 The language of instruction is English.

 At the end of the course the student will have shown an ability to

 - identify and analyze basic grammatical structures in Latvian texts

 - translate elementary texts to Latvian with the use of aids

 - carry out simple conversations in Latvian in everyday situations